Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 \subsubsection{RQ1.1}

-\emph{Is the number of generated clusters small enough for enabling a visual inspection?} \CHANGED{\emph{Design and measurements.} Though this is to some extent subjective and context-dependent, we discuss whether \APPR finds a number of root cause clusters that is amenable to inspection by experts.} \CHANGED{To respond to this research question, like in the HUDD paper~\cite{fahmysupporting}, we assume that experts visually inspect five images per root cause cluster to be able to make a decision.
-Under this assumption, we compare \APPR and HUDD in terms of the number of generated clusters and based on the ratio of error-inducing images that should be visually inspected when relying on each method.
+\emph{Is the number of generated clusters small enough for enabling visual inspection?} \CHANGED{\emph{Design and measurements.} Though this is to some extent subjective and context-dependent, we discuss whether \APPR finds a number of root cause clusters that is amenable to inspection by experts.} \CHANGED{To respond to this research question, we assume that experts visually inspect five images per root cause cluster to be able to make a decision. \MAJOR{R2.6}{This assumption is supported by an experiment we conducted, as presented in Section \ref{sec:images:number}.} Under this assumption, we compare \APPR and HUDD in terms of the number of generated clusters and based on the ratio of error-inducing images that should be visually inspected when relying on each method.
 This ratio is calculated as follows:}

 where $k$ is the number of root cause clusters, and $n$ is the number of error-inducing images.

 \emph{Results.} Table~\ref{table:RQ1.0:results} shows, for each case study subject, the total number of error-inducing images belonging to the test set, the number of root cause clusters generated by \APPR and HUDD, and the ratio of error-inducing images that should be visually inspected when using \APPR or HUDD.